-As an outsider to the family, you might think that it’s just a family rule.
-But, if the parents value the life of their family and don’t wish to have outside germs, bacteria, and so forth introduced into the carpeting, then that’s a value system.
+You might think of leaving shoes at the door as simply a family rule.
+But, if the parents value the health of their family and don’t wish to have outside germs, bacteria, and so forth introduced into the home, then the rule is part of a belief system.
 Or, if a family has an infant who rolls on or plays on the carpet, the parents might want to keep the area free of anything that the baby might ingest.

-Children Need Rules and Guidelines in Their Everyday Life
+Children Need Rules and Guidelines